UCB-MIDS/InsightsFromReviews/README.md

 # Insights From Reviews
-Useful insights from product reviews
+We're trying to extract actionable information from the reviews

+## Inside the Clothing and Shoes category